katebrehm/static-webpack-netlify/README.md

 - art projects
     - stagger items
     - mount/unmount on section enter/exit
-    - 6/8 projects + view, only on active glide
     - disable full page on narrow. stack on mobile with window matchmedia https://github.com/alvarotrigo/fullPage.js#responsive-auto-height-sections
     - quotes ticker, add to admin
     - hover over projects, no cursor on large bpoints where cant drag